 NFB Youth Slam

 We are in need of individuals who are interested in serving as volunteers to help facilitate the program.
 If you are 18 years of age or older and interested in participating in the event, please complete the volunteer online application and submit it to the Jernigan Institute by Friday, February 17, 2017.
-Applicants will be notified of their acceptance status by the beginning of March.
+Applicants will be notified of their acceptance status by March.
 Accepted participants will then need to complete a more thorough registration process and will be subject to a criminal background check.

 What is the NFB Youth Slam?